 What we did

 Our preferred investments would be a combination of fixed-rate notes, floating rate notes and quality corporate credit to enhance returns in the portfolio.
-With the money market curve flattening significantly over the quarter, fixed rates are even lower now.
-Accounting for one 25-basis point interest rate cut, floating rate notes still outperform fixed-rate notes.
+Although the curve steepened a little, fixed-rate notes are still not providing enough compensation for their additional interest rate risk compared to floating rate notes.